mindsandthings/Obsidian_Repo/3. Resources/x477 Indexing course/Module 6/Editing and proofreading indexes.md

 Main headings must be nouns or noun phrases

+Check for orphaned subheadings

+Refine terms for main headings

+Check the metatopic entry

+Check RTF formatting - make it super plain

+In editing:

+1. Refine the terms for main headings and prepare suitable cross-references
+2. Decide what to treat as a main entry vs sub-entry: where will readers look first?
+3. If main headings have too many locators, break them up into subentries.
+4. Subheadings should be concise and informative as possible and begin with a keyword, and omit articles whenever possible.
+5. Check to ensure all cross-references match the edited headings.

 - [ ]  Verify double-postings, etc.
 - [ ]  Spellcheck
 - [ ]  Quick RTF with word processor